One more heave: Labour Party

-Ahead of the 1992 general election, the Conservatives were campaigning for a fourth straight election victory, having recently replaced Margaret Thatcher as Prime Minister with John Major.
-But with Labour consistently albeit narrowly ahead, with the economy approaching recession and the Conservatives racked by internal divisions, Labour under Neil Kinnock were expected to win.
-However, the Conservatives confounded the polls and won the election, receiving the most votes at any general election in history, although they returned only 10 more MPs than they needed for a majority.
-Kinnock announced his resignation and Shadow Chancellor of the Exchequer John Smith was elected to succeed him in July 1992.
+Ahead of the 1992 UK general election, the Conservatives were campaigning for a fourth straight election victory, having recently replaced Margaret Thatcher as Prime Minister with John Major.
+But with Labour consistently albeit narrowly ahead, with the economy approaching recession and the Conservatives racked by internal divisions, Labour under Neil Kinnock were expected to win; however, the Conservatives confounded the polls and won the election, receiving the most votes at any general election in history, although they returned only 10 more MPs than they needed for a majority.
+Kinnock announced his resignation and Shadow Chancellor of the Exchequer John Smith won the 1992 Labour Party leadership election.

 Under Smith, Labour adopted what many saw as a cautious approach, seeking to avoid controversy and win the next election by capitalising on the unpopularity of the Conservative government.
 This approach was dubbed, sometimes pejoratively, "one more heave".
 It exasperated some, with the Fabian Society saying in 1993 that "one more heave" meant doing nothing, changing nothing and "sleepwalking to oblivion".
-Labour "modernisers" like Tony Blair, Gordon Brown and Peter Mandelson considered such an approach too timid and were critical of it in private and later.
+Labour "modernisers" like Tony Blair, Gordon Brown, and Peter Mandelson considered such an approach too timid, and were critical of it in private and later.

-However, others argued that this is an unfair description of Smith's approach.
+Others argued that this is an unfair description of Smith's approach.
 Former cabinet minister and former Labour Deputy Leader Roy Hattersley wrote in 1997 that Smith was "determined to modernise the party.
 But he wanted to bring the old principles up to date, not to replace them.
 He looked for intellectual improvements not ideological alternatives."
 The electoral success of such an approach was never tested as Smith died of a heart attack in 1994.
-Blair won the subsequent leadership election; he and Brown re-branded the party New Labour and then won the 1997 general election in a landslide.
+Blair won the subsequent leadership election; he and Brown re-branded the party New Labour and then won the 1997 UK general election in a landslide.
 Labour strategist Peter Hyman wrote in his memoirs in 2005, "I could sense too, and share, the exasperation that some had for the 'one more heave' strategy that John Smith employed, the assumption that if Labour held tight it would win next time round.
 I think he was right, we would have won, but to sustain us in power and lock out the Tories, possibly for a generation, required far more brutal changes."

-Numerous political commentators used the phrase (often disparagingly) when writing about potential Labour Party electoral strategy following the 2017 general election.
-The term has also been used to refer to the leadership style of party leader Jeremy Corbyn and his successor Keir Starmer.
+Numerous political commentators used the phrase (often disparagingly) when writing about potential Labour Party electoral strategy following the 2017 UK general election.
+The term has also been used to refer to the leadership style of party leader Jeremy Corbyn, as well as that of his successor Keir Starmer.